 For those with specific requirements re leave (eg. your own wedding), please advise when you submit your choices, as this will obviously be given priority when allocating rotations.

 HMO3 positions for the medical stream are also filled through the Computer matching service off the PMCV.
 Once again, eligibility criteria are available on their website.
-HMO3 General and HMO3 Surgical streams are recruited directly through the Austin Health.
+HMO3 General and HMO3 Surgical streams are recruited directly through the Austin Health and independent to Northern Health.
 Please see the Medical Careers page for more information.

 All intern positions in Victoria are matched through the Postgraduate Medical Council of Victoria (PMCV).
 Victorian and interstate medical school graduates, and graduates of New Zealand medical schools (including full fee paying students of New Zealand medical schools) all need to register an application and meet the eligibility requirements of the matching process through the PMCV to be eligible for a position in the intern computer match.